 Thoroughly review and understand the Hoop Shoot program, contest rules, and all materials made available from the Grand Lodge.

 Review Hoop Shoot Budget and plan expenditures so as they do not exceed the budget.
-If necessary, obtain an increase in the budget through the MEA State Trustees and the Association at a State Meeting well before the money is to be expended
+If necessary, obtain an increase in the budget through the MEA State Trustees and the Association at a State Meeting well before the money is to be expended.

-Promote the Hoop Shoot program to the Lodges in the State Association
+Promote the Hoop Shoot program to the Lodges in the State Association.

 Guide Local Directors on how to conduct a successful contest and answer any questions they may have regarding the program.

-Secure State Contest Date and Venue as early as possible
+Secure State Contest Date and Venue as early as possible.

 Secure Housing and Meals for Directors, Contestants, State and Grand Lodge dignitaries for the State and Regional Contests.